fujidana/vscode-spec-command/README.md

 This extention contributes the follwing settings, which are configurable from the _Settings_ windw (`Ctrl+,`):

-* `vscode-spec.editor.hintVolume.*` - controls the volume of explanatory text shown by IntelliSense features.
+* `spec-command.editor.hintVolume.*` - controls the volume of explanatory text shown by IntelliSense features.
-* `vscode-spec.editor.codeSnippets` - provides a place to add code snippet templates that include motor/counter mnemonics in TextMate snippet syntax.
+* `spec-command.editor.codeSnippets` - provides a place to add code snippet templates that include motor/counter mnemonics in TextMate snippet syntax.
 Snippets for `mv`, `mvr`, `umv`, `umvr`, `ascan`, `dscan`, `a2scan`, `d2scan`, `a3scan`, `d3scan`, `a4scan`, `d4scan`, and `mesh` are provided by default and thus, users does not need to add it.
 Read [Snippets in Visual Studio Code](https://code.visualstudio.com/docs/editor/userdefinedsnippets) for other information about the syntax.
 In addition, `%MOT` and `%CNT` are avaiable as the placeholders of motor/counter mnemonics, respectively.
 Optionally, a description can be added after a hash sign (`#`).
 Example: `mv ${1%MOT} ${2:pos} # absolute move`.
-* `vscode-spec.mnemonic.motors`, `vscode-spec.mnemonic.counters` - registers motor/counter mnemonics and optionally their descriptions after `#` letter.
+* `spec-command.mnemonic.motors`, `spec-command.mnemonic.counters` - registers motor/counter mnemonics and optionally their descriptions after `#` letter.
 They are used by IntelliSense features and code snippets above.
 Example: `tth # two-theta angle`.
-* `vscode-spec.workspace.*` - controls the rule to scan files in workspace.
+* `spec-command.workspace.*` - controls the rule to scan files in workspace.
-* `vscode-spec.command.filePathPrefixInTerminal` - specifies file path prefix used in "Run File in Active Terminal" command.
+* `spec-command.command.filePathPrefixInTerminal` - specifies file path prefix used in "Run File in Active Terminal" command.

 Read [Visual Studio Code User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) for details about the _Settings_ window.